 On the fourth Saturday of every January, the slopes of Mt.
-Wakakusa near Nara are set alight, with the resulting flames so big and bright that they can be seen all over the city and from as far away as the former Heijo Palace .
+Wakakusa near Nara are set alight, with the resulting flames so big and bright that they can be seen from all over the city and from as far away as the former Heijo Palace .

 This carefully planned and choreographed act of pyromania is known as Yamayaki (the burning mountain) and is part of a festival that has been carried out for centuries in Nara and involves several temples and shrines.